Double bass

-The bass is a transposing instrument and is typically notated one octave higher than tuned to avoid excessive ledger lines below the staff.
-The double bass is the only modern bowed string instrument that is tuned in fourths (like a bass guitar or viol), rather than fifths, with strings usually tuned to E1, A1, D2 and G2.

 The instrument's exact lineage is still a matter of some debate, with scholars divided on whether the bass is derived from the viol or the violin family.

+Being a transposing instrument, the bass is typically notated one octave higher than tuned to avoid excessive ledger lines below the staff.
+The double bass is the only modern bowed string instrument that is tuned in fourths (like a bass guitar, viol, or the lowest-sounding four strings of a standard guitar), rather than fifths, with strings usually tuned to E1, A1, D2 and G2.

 The double bass is played with a bow (arco), or by plucking the strings (pizzicato), or via a variety of extended techniques.
 In orchestral repertoire and tango music, both arco and pizzicato are employed.
 In jazz, blues, and rockabilly, pizzicato is the norm.
 Classical music and jazz use the natural sound produced acoustically by the instrument, as does traditional bluegrass.
 In funk, blues, reggae, and related genres, the double bass is often amplified.